expressjs/expressjs.com/en/guide/error-handling.md

 Also in this example, `clientErrorHandler` is defined as follows; in this case, the error is explicitly passed along to the next one.

 Notice that when _not_ calling "next" in an error-handling function, you are responsible for writing (and ending) the response.
-Otherwise those requests will "hang" and will not be eligible for garbage collection.
+Otherwise, those requests will "hang" and will not be eligible for garbage collection.

 ```js
 function clientErrorHandler (err, req, res, next) {